 Best Documentary Feature

-- Will Win: Will the Academy go for the follow-up from a previous winner (All the Beauty and the Bloodshed), the fantastically assembled nature doc (Fire of Love) or the one directly by a previous winner (All the Beauty and the Bloodshed)?
+- Will Win: Will the Academy go for the topical subject matter (Navalny), the fantastically assembled nature doc (Fire of Love) or the one directly by a previous winner (All the Beauty and the Bloodshed)?
 None would be much of a surprise, but Navalny is both a poignant character study and a reflection of our world today.

 - Should Win: I was not prepared for how much I would be floored by All the Beauty and the Bloodshed.
 Perhaps my own biases as a photographer factored into that, but Poitras has smartly assembled a film about counterculture and one of its most celebrated figures as she rattles the cages of the world’s institutions.